StrickTechnologies/Strick.PlusCon/docs/grid.md

 A `Grid` consists of rows and columns of data that is displayed in a tabular format.
 Each Column is sized automatically to fit its widest content.
 In addition to the rows and columns, grids can also have a `Title`, `Subtitle` and `Footer`.
-The titles are centered above the rows/columns, the footer is centered beneath the rows/columns.
+The titles are shown above the rows/columns, the footer is beneath beneath the rows/columns.

 The appearance and layout of the grid's columns, rows, and cells can be customized through the use of properties available at the various levels.